khaors/geocompr/main.md

 #> [1] 37.4
 ```

-Even more important than the runtime is the final aggregated AUROC, i.e. the model's ability to discriminate the two classes.
+Even more important than the runtime is the final aggregated AUROC: the model's ability to discriminate the two classes.

 ```r